 In the early 19th century working people had very little leisure time.
 However, things improved by the end of the century.
 In 1871 the Bank Holiday Act gave workers a few paid holidays each year.
 Also in the 1870s some clerks and skilled workers began to have one week paid annual holiday.
 However, even at the end of the 19th century, most people had no paid holidays except bank holidays.

 In the early 19th century everyone had Sunday off.
-In the 1870s some skilled workers began to have Saturday afternoon off.
+In the 1870s some skilled workers began to have Saturday afternoons off.
 In the 1890s most workers gained a half-day holiday on Saturday and the weekend was born.
 By the end of the 19th century, most people had more leisure time.

 Meanwhile during the 19th century sports became organized.
 The first written rules for rugby were drawn up in 1845.
 The London Football Association devised the rules of football in 1863.
 The first international match was held between England and Scotland in 1872.
 In 1867 John Graham Chambers drew up a list of rules for boxing.
 They were called the Queensberry Rules after the Marquis of Queensberry.
 The Amateur Athletics Association was founded in 1880.
 Polo was first played in Britain in 1869.

 Several new sports and games were invented during the 19th century.
 Although a form of tennis was played since the Middle Ages lawn tennis was invented in 1873.
 Snooker was invented in India in 1875.
 Volleyball was invented in 1895.

 At the end of the 19th century bicycling became a popular sport.
 The safety bicycle was invented in 1885 and in 1892 John Boyd Dunlop invented pneumatic tyres (much more comfortable than solid rubber ones!)
-Bicycling clubs became common in Victorian Britain.
+Bicycling clubs became common in late 19th century Britain.